-This introduction focuses on general observations of the elite player which led to "My Strategy" which emphasises the importance of the player attaining the T. That is, the author decided that it was more important to take the pressure off the player by attaining the T rather than the player risk being under pressure and not attaining the T.
+This introduction focuses on general observations of the elite player which led to "My Strategy" which emphasises the importance of the player attaining the T.

 Where should the player be when the opponent is about to hit the ball?